 The Open Banking Journey

-Today the financial services sector is seen as one of the most rapidly evolving industries across the globe, solely due to how drastically overdue the sector has been in need to adaption to the new era of digitalization, and how much potential tech has within financial services.
+Today the financial services sector is seen as one of the most rapidly evolving industries across the globe, solely due to how drastically overdue the sector has been in need to adapt to the new era of digitalization, and how much potential tech has within financial services.
 This leaves a whole ecosystem on the verge of a technological bloom.
 As a result, Open Banking has become a key innovator in the merge of tech and finance.
-Since PSD2 came into effect, the UK legislation that enabled open banking across all of Europe.
+Since PSD2 came into effect, the UK legislation enabled open banking across all of Europe.
 There has been a global surge in the Open Banking awakening.
 Today, Open Banking has spread to practically every continent on the planet.
 The MENA region is being hailed as the new poster child for open banking, owing to its solid foundation, which positions the region for huge potential.

 Why MENA is in a good position

 The MENA regions’ economic vision of a data-driven economy and the leveraging of data due to the discovery of its value is a significant factor for driving the priority of developing financial technologies.
 In comparison to the rest of the globe, the MENA region is a late adopter of open banking.
 As the region begins to diversify away from oil, the phrase “last but not least” has never been more relevant.
 With the current size of the financial services sector, the number of active institutions, and backing from not just regulators but also customers, 82 percent are receptive to utilizing Fintechs for financial management.
-The scene is prepared for open banking to take flight, and the conditions are as favourable as can be.
+The scene is prepared for open banking to take flight, and the conditions are as favorable as can be.
 This is when leapfrogging comes into play.

 What is Leapfrogging

-In conclusion leapfrogging will empower the financial services sector in the MENA region to achieve their goals, in a timely and cost-efficient manner, which otherwise would typically take decades to learn and develop through the natural process of tech evolution.
+In conclusion, leapfrogging will empower the financial services sector in the MENA region to achieve their goals, in a timely and cost-efficient manner, which otherwise would typically take decades to learn and develop through the natural process of tech evolution.